thanos-the-tank-engine/Advanced-wiimote-tracking/README.md

 \> KiCad project containing PCB layout and schematic for an improved sensor bar that expands on the capabilities of the Wii controller by enabling true 6DOF tracking.
 \> 3D model for the optional case of the improved sensor bar

 Will be included in the future
 \> Firmware for improved sensor bar
 \> Maybe windows compatibility, if you windows-using plebians get lucky

+#Setup
+Right now, none of the setup process is automated. this means you will have to do it all yourself.
+You will need to install my modified version of the Cwiid library that has support for the balance board added to it. you will have to compile it yourself.
+I have not bothered trying to run this outside of my IDE because none of the UI exists yet.
+If you want to use this on its own, good luck with that. either wait until it's finished or finish it yourself.